symphony-of-empires/symphony-of-empires/README.md

 The build with these commands once all the dependencies are met:
 ```
 mkdir build && cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Debug ..
 make -j
 ```

-If Lua5.4 is not available you can alternatively obtain both normal and development libraries directly:
+Use this code to install Lua5.4
 ```
 wget http://mirrors.kernel.org/ubuntu/pool/universe/l/lua5.4/liblua5.4-0_5.4.0-2_amd64.deb
 sudo dpkg -i liblua5.4-0_5.4.0-2_amd64.deb
 wget http://mirrors.kernel.org/ubuntu/pool/universe/l/lua5.4/liblua5.4-dev_5.4.0-2_amd64.deb
 sudo dpkg -i liblua5.4-dev_5.4.0-2_amd64.deb
 ```
 Alternatively, you can call `cmake` with the flag `-Dlua53:BOOL=ON` to compile with Lua 5.3 instead.

+The project can also be built using clang.

 ## Build (Linux, MinGW)
 Using mingw-w64 on linux it is possible to cross compile for Windows builds, simply run the following commands:
 ```
 mkdir build && cd build
-cmake -DWIN32=1 ..
+cmake -DWIN32=1 -DCMAKE_BUILD_TYPE=Debug ..
 make -j
 ```